Skip to content

 I bought my first home the way a lot of first-time buyers do: too fast, with too many houses in my head and not enough clarity underneath me.

-That night in the driveway became the reason I built a slower, calmer way to help renters move toward keys.
+That night in the driveway became the reason I built a slower, calmer way to help renters move toward their first home.

-The full story starts with the mistake I made before I knew how to guide anyone else through it.
+The full story starts with the mistake I made before I learned how to guide others through it.

 Ian DeFelice with his family